LLNL/zfp/docs/source/directions.rst

   the blocks among threads.
 An OpenMP implementation of parallel compression is available that produces compressed streams that are identical to serially compressed streams.
-However, parallel decompression is not yet supported.
-In addition, an experimental `CUDA implementation <https://github.com/mclarsen/cuzfp/>`_ for parallel compression and decompression on the GPU is under development.
+However, parallel decompression is not yet supported.  |zfp| also supports compression and decompression on the GPU via CUDA.
+However, only fixed-rate mode is so far supported.

 - **Thread-safe arrays**.  |zfp|'s compressed arrays are not thread-safe, even when performing read accesses only.
 The primary reason is that